musictheory/SwiffCore/readme.md

 # SwiffCore

 SwiffCore is a Mac OS X and iOS framework that renders vector shapes and animations stored in the SWF format.
-It also provides basic support for the accompanying bitmaps, fonts, text, and MP3 streams.
+It also provides basic support for bitmaps, fonts, text, and MP3 streams.

 It **isn't** a Flash runtime.
 It doesn't enable you to run your interactive Flash games on iOS.
 It will, however, accurately render your existing vector graphics and animations.

 ## Why?

-I needed a solution for bringing my music theory lessons (http://www.musictheory.net/lessons) to the iPhone and iPad.
-Each lesson contains several hundred frames of vector information.
+I needed a solution for [Theory Lessons](http://itunes.apple.com/us/app/theory-lessons/id493157418?ls=1&mt=8), the iOS version of my music theory lessons (http://www.musictheory.net/lessons).
+Each lesson contains several hundred frames of vector graphics and accompanying music examples.

 During initial development, I explored several options:

 1. **Use Adobe Flash Professional's export-to-iOS feature**
 This creates a standalone .ipa file of your entire Flash project.
 I couldn't find a safe, supported way of accessing these from my app.
-Also, I would rather not inject a blob of Adobe-quality binary code into my app.
+Also, I would rather not inject a blob of Adobe-quality binary code into my product.

 2. **Generate PNG files for each frame, in various resolutions**
 I had already written a SWF->PNG converter for Mac OS X .
 It used WebKit to load the Flash Player plug-in, seek to a specific frame, then capture the frame using the screenshot APIs).
 While the resulting images were accurate, they also used a large amount of space on disk (~45MB).